 During the assembly of the institutional proposal, a concrete plan for action for a given period has to be set.
 Hence, a strategic action plan has to be envisaged, discussed and produced.
 RMAs can have key roles in supporting institutional evaluation exercises, which are often very demanding and important periods in the life of research performing institutions.
 RMAs can intervene in different ways: from the preparatory phases of evidence collecting, providing the policy review, and proposal planning, to the assembly of the proposal and to the support to all evaluation steps, which can involve site visits of the external expert evaluators.

-Check the presentation below for an example on RMA working on policy can help Leuven university to be better prepared for Research assessment exercises.
+The KU LEUVEN presentation is an example of an RMA working on policy that can help Leuven university to be better prepared for Research assessment exercises.